houssamyassin/houssamyassin.github.io/Research.md

     </video>
 </center>

-Thus, the dynamics of buoyancy anomalies at the ocean surface are inherently seasonal due to the seasonality in upper ocean density stratification.
+Thus, the dynamics of buoyancy anomalies at the ocean's surface are inherently seasonal due to the seasonality in upper ocean density stratification.
 This seasonality implies a seasonality in the vertical velocity, the dispersion of tracers, and in the distribution of kinetic energy across horizontal scales.